07 Jan 2020

-The UK Government has confirmed that EU students who begin their degree on or before the 2020/21 academic year will still be eligible for home student fees and financial support and that will be the case for the duration of your degree, regardless of whether or not a deal is agreed.
+The UK Government confirmed that EU students who begin their degree on or before the 2020/21 academic year would remain eligible for home student fees and financial support for the duration of their degree, regardless of whether or not a Withdrawal Agreement had been agreed.

-If a deal is agreed, current students will not need a visa.
-However, you should apply for ‘settled’ or ‘pre-settled’ status, if you intend to stay in the UK past January 2021, through something called the EU Settlement Scheme.
+As a deal has been agreed, current students will not need a visa.
+However, you should apply for ‘settled’ or ‘pre-settled’ status, if you intend to stay in the UK beyond 31 December 2020, through something called the EU Settlement Scheme.
 This is free of charge and you can apply here or through a mobile app.
 The Student Immigration and Compliance Team (SICT) will be hosting briefing sessions throughout 2020 to discuss the application process.
 You can find more information on the Government website.

 UK degrees are recognised in many countries through a number of agreements.
 Some of these agreements are not related to the European Union, which means that after the UK leaves the EU, most academic qualifications will still be recognised.

 Recognition of some professional qualifications is more complicated, but universities across the UK are working to ensure that the mutual recognition of professional qualifications continues.

 If you have been in the UK for less than five years you will be able to apply for ‘pre-settled status’.
 This will allow you to remain in the UK for up to five years, when you can apply for ‘settled status’, which will allow you to remain in the UK indefinitely.
 If you have already been in the UK for five years, you can apply for ‘settled status’ straight away.